markpbaggett/utk_iiif_recipes/docs/source/future/navPlace.rst

 This viewer makes use of the property on the manifest and range.
 It also will dereference the properties from both locations when a collection manifest is passed to it.

+For this example, we will pass `rfta:8 to the viewer <https://centerfordigitalhumanities.github.io/navplace-viewer/?iiif-content=https://digital.lib.utk.edu/assemble/manifest/rfta/8>`_.

 A :code:`navPlace` body on the manifest is added to a map with a description and links to open the manifest in Universal Viewer and Mirador: